Learn English phrasal verbs with look. Using phrasal verbs in English speaking will make you sound more natural and improve your fluency.

-Don’t worry, I’ll look after grocery shopping this week.
+Don’t worry, I’ll look after the grocery shopping this week.

 Things are starting to look up, I can see a light at the end of the tunnel.

-2. to look for something (an address, etc) in a book, list, on the internet
+2. to look for something (an address, etc) in a book, list, or on the internet

-I looked up for this problem on the Internet and I didn’t find anything.
+I looked up this problem on the Internet and I didn’t find anything.

-I don’t know what this words means, I’ll look it up in the dictionary.
+I don’t know what this word means, I’ll look it up in the dictionary.

 I’ll look in tomorrow on the way home.

-I’ll into this issue, and I’ll give you an update tomorrow.
+I’ll look into this issue, and I’ll give you an update tomorrow.